 In the past week, chances are pretty good that you have made a purchase online.
 There is an increasing likelihood that you completed that purchase on your mobile phone or device.
 In a recent survey, the Pew Research Center found that roughly 80% of all individuals in the United States had used some form of online shopping, with almost half of all people having completed a transaction on their phone.
 When that same survey was taken in the year 2000, only 22% of individuals had made a purchase online.

 What the Pew survey demonstrates is that online shopping and e-commerce are becoming an increasingly common fixture in our daily lives.
 Rather than rely on the internet for hard-to-find items, we now routinely turn to online shopping portals first before exploring brick-and-mortar retail locations.
-While online shopping has given consumers access to a wider variety of goods at more competitive prices, it has also been shaping the way that the products we buy are moved between manufacturers and distributors, and from retailers to the customer’s door.
+While online shopping has given consumers access to a wider variety of goods at more competitive prices, it has also been shaping how the products we buy are moved between manufacturers and distributors and from retailers to the customer’s door.

-The ramifications of the growth of e-commerce on shipping, and in particular less-than truckload (LTL) freight have been immense.
+The ramifications of the growth of e-commerce on shipping, particularly less-than truckload (LTL) freight, have been immense.
 Not only have large changes already occurred, but given the fact that e-commerce is becoming more popular every year, the freight industry will continue to experience changes for years to come.

 Understanding the effect that the rising popularity of e-commerce has had on the LTL freight shipping industry is essential for gaining an accurate picture of the current challenges facing the shipping industry.
 The truth is, the shipping industry as a whole is struggling to keep up with demand.
 E-commerce has not only produced a huge constraint on shipping capacity through a surge in demand, but it has also fundamentally changed the way that products move through distribution networks.